Back and Spine; Prevention

 Low, middle, and upper back pain are common symptoms of golf-related injuries.
 Golf is a game of muscle memory, and its repetitive motions can lead to inflammation, strains, and other injuries of the muscles and discs of the spine, throwing you off your game.

 The rest of us can still proactively reduce our risk of back pain and serious injury.
-Before you attempt a 300-yard drive, consider these five simple steps to preserve your back health and enjoy a summer of golf.
+Before you try to pound a 300-yard drive, consider these five simple steps to preserve your back health and enjoy a summer of golf.

 5 ways to prevent back pain while golfing

-1. Remember you’re not Tiger at age 20
+1. Remember you’re not Tiger in his prime

 “Your buddies are already on the course, and you’re running late, so you don’t take time to stretch.
 It happens to even the best golfers sometimes, but it’s a big mistake!
 Your spine health is worth so much more than the few minutes it will take you to limber up.”